frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-28-borrow-types-round-2.md

 [`std::packaged_task`](http://en.cppreference.com/w/cpp/thread/packaged_task)).

 The preceding paragraph should be tickling your brain.
 Short-lived... no ownership... function parameter...
-Yes, that's absolutely correct: we have a *borrow type* going on here!
-But the borrow type is not the type of the lambda *capture*; the borrow type is the type of *the callback lambda itself!*
+Yes, that's absolutely correct: we probably have a *parameter-only type* going on here!
+But the parameter-only type is not the type of the lambda *capture*; the parameter-only type is the type of *the callback lambda itself!*

     auto x = [&](auto&& elt) {
         result.emplace_back(elt);
     };

-`decltype(x)`, here, is a borrow type: it refers to things it doesn't own, it makes sense only if it is short-lived, and (by an utter but happy coincidence) it doesn't have an assignment operator.
+`decltype(x)`, here, is a parameter-only type: it refers to things it doesn't own, it makes sense only if it is short-lived, and (by an utter but happy coincidence) it doesn't have an assignment operator.

-The important takeaway here is that *lambdas which capture `[&]` are borrow types,* and should follow all the usual borrow-type rules: don't return such lambdas from functions, or capture them in long-lived variables, or otherwise allow them to *escape* the local context.
+The important takeaway here is that *lambdas which capture `[&]` are parameter-only types,* and should follow all the usual rules: don't return such lambdas from functions, or capture them in long-lived variables, or otherwise allow them to *escape* the local context.

 So that's an interesting point (I hope)... but it's not what Herb meant.
-He was suggesting that the capture itself — `&result` — was of the borrow type `std::vector<int>&`, and therefore I should relax my rule of thumb and permit borrow types to appear in lambda capture-lists.
+He was suggesting that the capture itself — `&result` — was of the parameter-only type `std::vector<int>&`, and therefore I should relax my rule of thumb and permit parameter-only types to appear in lambda capture-lists.

 Is this true?
 Should we ever write something like this?...